 There were two approaches to jamming, "passive" and "active".
 Passive jamming involves dispensing lengths of metal, originally paper-backed strips of aluminum, called "chaff" that create radar echoes to hide the aircraft or ship throwing them out.
 Chaff has to be cut to a length appropriate to a particular radar -- a half or quarter of the radar's operating wavelength -- and chaff designed for a radar operating at one wavelength doesn't work well against a radar operating at a substantially different wavelength.
 Chaff also has to be dumped in substantial amounts to create an adequate screen against prying radars.

 Incidentally, the terminology for chaff can be confusing.
 Originally, the British dispersed "window", which were strips cut to lengths to jam relatively high-frequency radars.
 They then also dispersed "rope", which were very long strips intended to jam low-frequency radars.
-The term "rope" still survives to an extent today, but for the most part the term "chaff" is universal.
+The term "rope" still lingers today, but the term "chaff" is effectively universal.